python-atx/reveal.js/labs/03/labs.md

 Write a script to ask the current user for a string.
 Then, within a loop, ask the user for a character, and print out all the words starting with that character that you see in the previous string.
-The loop ends when the user enter anything other than a chracter.
+The loop ends when the user enter anything other than a characters.